jriecken/asset-smasher/README.md

           --hashVersion <version>  invalidate all assets without changing file contents [1.0] --only <pattern,...>     only process the files matching these glob patterns (relative to any of the paths) [**/*] --paths <path,...>       list of paths to look for assets [.]
-          --prefix <prefix>        prefix to append to logical paths when constructing urls [] --helpers <js_file>      a .js module of helper functions require()s to expose to transforms [] --plugins <js_file>      a .js plugin module []
+          --prefix <prefix>        prefix to append to logical paths when constructing urls. use if output dir is not served from the root of your web app []
+          --helpers <js_file>      a .js module of helper functions require()s to expose to transforms [] --plugins <js_file>      a .js plugin module []